SteveTrewick/QRP_RF_Power_Meter/README.md

 An ATTiny85 MCU samples using a 10 bit DAC and calculates the RMS power and dBm values of the signal.

+Note that when the ATTiny85 is on circuit you cannot program it via USB as the ADC is shared with the USB pins.
+You will either need to remove the ATTiny or disconnect the ADC line.
 # Schematic

 ![Circuitschematic](QRP_Power_Meter_Schematic.png?raw=true "Schematic")